-The Foundation Diploma notice board is located beside the resource room on the first floor.
-Students are asked to check this notice board daily for any notices and/or changes to the timetable.
-Failure to check the notice board is not a valid excuse for missing a class whose time or location has been changed.
+The Foundation Diploma notice board is located as you enter Unit 15.
+Students are asked to check this notice board daily for any relevant updates.
+Failure to check the notice board is not a valid excuse for missing important information.